A Catalog of “AI” Art Analogies

 Large Language Models (LLMs) are not sentient or intelligent, they are trained to produce high-probability sequences of text similar to a training corpus, like a parrot repeating things it has heard, without understanding.

-How It’s Useful: Deflates the wrong, misleading notions of AI sentience and intelligence.
+How It’s Useful: You can generate valid text without understanding.
+Deflates the wrong, misleading notions of AI sentience and intelligence.

 The Not-So-Subtext: These things are convincing nonsense generators.

-How It’s Misleading: It doesn’t quite ring true, because parrots repeats words or phrases, but you couldn’t ask them to, say, generate an essay.
+How It’s Misleading: The analogy doesn’t really resonate because parrots only repeat isolated words or phrases.
+A parrot can’t compose a coherent essay for you.
 LLMs are much richer models than just repeating sentences.

 A Blurry JPEG